-One of the main market risk sub-modules of the company is Concentration Risk.
-The company's portfolio is concentrated to property and equity investments which yield to a concentration risk of £494k.
+One of the main market risk sub-modules of the Company is Concentration Risk.
+The Company's portfolio is concentrated to property investment which yields to a concentration risk of £494k.

-Market risk is mitigated through the continued review and monitoring of the company's investment exposures.
+Market risk is mitigated through the continued review and monitoring of the Company's investment exposures.